Classroom Management Techniques and Tips

 First impressions are extremely important in setting the tone for the rest of the semester, so plan your first class carefully:

-Start learning names right away; anonymity discourages student engagement.
-Using props (name cards, photos, index cards), taking attendance (but remember that UConn policy prohibits grading attendance), and handing back papers and homework can help you to connect a name with a face.
+- Start learning names right away; anonymity discourages student engagement.
+Using props (name cards, photos, index cards), taking attendance (but remember that BCC policy prohibits grading attendance), and handing back papers and homework can help you to connect a name with a face.

 Interact with students regularly

 Consistent interaction will help ensure rapport and reduce classroom management issues:

 Chat with them for a few moments—Consider opening class with a brief casual conversation about a current event or something interesting from the homework

 Intersperse lecture with discussion, group work, or video segments to encourage involvement and help students connect the content with real-world events and issues

 Ask questions (giving plenty of wait time) and respond to student comments